prosociallearnEU/cf-nodejs-client/README.md

 **App life cycle:**

 * Create an App
-* Upload source code in .zip or .war (Support for Static, Node.js & JEE)
+* Upload source code in .zip or .war (Support for Static, Python, PHP, Node.js & JEE)
 * Create an User Provided Services
 * Associate Apps with an User Provided Services
 * Start | Stop an App